Go to

 A man stepped out ahead of the crowd and the police laid hold of him first, one on either side.
 He dropped to his knees and they dragged him across the cobblestones, hanging by the wrists.
 A woman tried to pull away and the police backhanded her, tearing her cheek.
 Another man fell after being struck with a club, then on the ground they kicked him.
 Not my Vlad.
 This is Stalin.

 And then the children were at the front of the crowd — five of them.
 They couldn't yet be even teenaged, carrying flowers and their antiwar banner: Russia + Ukraine = Love.
 The police lit into their two mothers with an intense verbal assault.
 "Brave moms are you?!
-Rakuten Kobo sells audiobooks and e-books in partnership with Walmart Advertisement --------------------------------------------------------------------------------
+Gifts and prints with our images Coffee mugs, t-shirts, phone cases, wall prints, and much more with our images.
+Shop at: Advertisement --------------------------------------------------------------------------------

-<strong><em>Rakuten Kobo</em></strong> sells audiobooks and e-books in partnership with Walmart You'll be stripped of your parental rights!"
+G: Randy is a photographer and digital artist, in addition to the stories and articles you find here on Life Love Illusion.
+Framed Wall Print Buy LLI Merchandise You'll be stripped of your parental rights!"
 They seized the mothers and a child screamed.
 Then they grabbed the children.
 The whole group of them off to jail.

 I was in a shock of whiplash.
 So quickly had I seen my mother's dream as reality and then so quickly I realized it had not been so.
 How could Vladimir be happy commanding this?